BludGeonT/EthosFederationList/README.md

 These are the list of available fed owner commands.
 To run these, you have to own the current federation.

 Owner Commands:
-- /newfed <fedname>: Creates a new federation with the given name.
+- `/newfed <fedname>`: Creates a new federation with the given name.
 Only one federation per user.
-- /renamefed <fedname>: Rename your federation.
+- `/renamefed <fedname>`: Rename your federation.
-- /delfed: Deletes your federation, and any information related to it.
+- `/delfed`: Deletes your federation, and any information related to it.
 Will not unban any banned users.
-- /fedtransfer <reply/username/mention/userid>: Transfer your federation to another user.
+- `/fedtransfer <reply/username/mention/userid>`: Transfer your federation to another user.
-- /fedpromote: Promote a user to fedadmin in your fed.
+- `/fedpromote`: Promote a user to fedadmin in your fed.
 To avoid unwanted fedadmin, the user will get a message to confirm this.
-- /feddemote: Demote a federation admin in your fed.
+- `/feddemote`: Demote a federation admin in your fed.
-- /fednotif <yes/no/on/off>: Whether or not to receive PM notifications of every fed action.
+- `/fednotif <yes/no/on/off>`: Whether or not to receive PM notifications of every fed action.
-- /fedreason <yes/no/on/off>: Whether or not fedbans should require a reason.
+- `/fedreason <yes/no/on/off>`: Whether or not fedbans should require a reason.
-- /subfed <FedId>: Subscribe your federation to another.
+- `/subfed <FedId>`: Subscribe your federation to another.
 Users banned in the subscribed fed will also be banned in this one.
 Note: This does not affect your banlist.
 You just inherit any bans.
-- /unsubfed <FedId>: Unsubscribes your federation from another.
+- `/unsubfed <FedId>`: Unsubscribes your federation from another.
 Bans from the other fed will no longer take effect.
-- /fedexport <csv/minicsv/json/human>: Get the list of currently banned users.
+- `/fedexport <csv/minicsv/json/human>`: Get the list of currently banned users.
 Default output is CSV.
-- /fedimport <overwrite/keep> <csv/minicsv/json/human>: Import a list of banned users.
+- `/fedimport <overwrite/keep> <csv/minicsv/json/human>`: Import a list of banned users.
-- /setfedlog: Sets the current chat as the federation log.
+- `/setfedlog`: Sets the current chat as the federation log.
 All federation events will be logged here.
-- /unsetfedlog: Unset the federation log.
+- `/unsetfedlog`: Unset the federation log.
 Events will no longer be logged.
-- /setfedlang: Change the language of the federation log.
+- `/setfedlang`: Change the language of the federation log.
 Note: This does not change the language of Rose's replies to fed commands, only the log channel.

 ### Section 2 - Fed Admin Commands

 The following is the list of all fed admin commands.
 To run these, you have to be a federation admin in the current federation.

 Commands:
-- /fban: Bans a user from the current chat's federation
+- `/fban`: Bans a user from the current chat's federation
-- /unfban: Unbans a user from the current chat's federation
+- `/unfban`: Unbans a user from the current chat's federation
-- /feddemoteme <fedID>: Demote yourself from a fed.
+- `/feddemoteme <fedID>`: Demote yourself from a fed.
-- /myfeds: List all feds you are an admin in.
+- `myfeds`: List all feds you are an admin in.

 ## Example Federation Banlist CSV Data